 Did you know that the shirt you’re wearing right now took three years of drinking water (roughly 2,700 liters) to make?

-Current textile dyeing and washing processes consume massive quantities of water and release large amounts of dye into the environment.
-Conventional dyeing methods also involve a dye bath that contains dissolved forms of reactive dye and dye auxiliaries.
+Current textile dyeing processes consume massive quantities of water and release large amounts of dye into the environment, with 20 to 30 percent rinsing off during the washing process.

-With their new technology, the team has been able to reduce the water requirement to dye one kilogram of cotton from 19 liters to just 1.9 liters.
+This new technology delivers excellent dye performance compared to the conventional dyeing method.
+With the new technology, the team reduced the water requirement to dye one kilogram of cotton from 19 liters to just 1.9 liters.

 This brief appeared in the spring 2019 issue of Research Magazine.
 The original story is available at https://www.fcs.uga.edu/news/story/making-a-greener-fashion-statement-through-science.